London fit-out report - June 2018

 - Rising labour and material costs combined with lower margins creates risk for clients.

 - A lack of confidence from clients means investment decisions are being put on hold.
 Clients are not committing to relocating and are focused on recycling workspace while uncertainty persists in the market.

 The continual cooling of the market provides a level of both opportunity and risk for

 clients.
 Whilst competitive prices can be achieved on single stage tenders, the insolvency

 of major household names in early 2018 has created nervousness.

 Clients need to tread carefully to make sure they don’t get caught out:

-- Be aware of abnormally low bids and what that may mean for the quality of service offering provided.
+- Be aware of abnormally low bids and what this may mean for the quality of service provided.